-The Epidemiology track takes full advantage of the many collaborative opportunities of a Land Grant university, while maintaining focus on rigorous training in epidemiologic methods and principles.
+The Epidemiology option takes full advantage of the many collaborative opportunities of a Land Grant university, while maintaining focus on rigorous training in epidemiologic methods and principles.

-This track can serve as the basis for doctoral training in epidemiology or a complement to other doctoral or professional training.
+This option can serve as the basis for doctoral training in epidemiology or a complement to other doctoral or professional training.

 The Public Health Graduate Programs Application page contains instructions for each step of the application process.

-Master of Public Health (MPH) with a concentration in Epidemiology.
+Master of Public Health (MPH) with an option in Epidemiology.

 The H510 MPH internship is a 200-hour professional internship where knowledge from coursework is applied in a real-world setting.